 - Have cancer that has spread to another area of the body (metastatic cancer)2

-- Have had cancer surgery within the last 2 months2,15
+- Have had cancer surgery within the last 2 months2,14

-The COVID-19 vaccines from AstraZeneca (may also be called Covishield) and Janssen (Johnson & Johnson) are viral vector-based vaccines.
-This type of vaccine uses another harmless virus (not COVID-19) to teach your body to build up immunity to COVID-19 without making you sick.
+The COVID-19 vaccine from AstraZeneca may also be called Covishield.
+It is a viral vector vaccine.
+This type of vaccine uses a harmless virus (not COVID-19) to teach your body to build up immunity to COVID-19 without making you sick.
 The flu shot is also a viral vector-based vaccine.

 You cannot get COVID-19 from either type of vaccine.